 Any sport involving physical contact has inherent dangers.
 Through its policies Scottish Rugby is committed to reducing those risks.
 Coaches must ensure that players are prepared in a safe manner.
 Players must comply with the laws of the game and must participate in a safe and responsible manner.

 Rugby is a physical contact sport.
-Injuries can and do occur as a result of playing rugby, either through isolated injuries or through continuous playing of the game over time.
-Participants should always consider their own fitness before commencing the playing of rugby and before any game.
-Participants should take their own medical advice before playing and especially following an injury (following concussion this is mandatory).
-More on injury management including injury prevention and injury reporting procedures.
+Injuries can and do occur as a result of playing rugby, either through the effects of an isolated incident or through the cumulative effects of playing of the game over time.
+Participants should always consider their own fitness before training and before taking part in any game.
+Participants should also take their own medical advice before playing and especially following an injury.
+Following concussion the return to play protocols are mandatory.

 Click on injury management for more on this topic including injury prevention and injury reporting procedures.

 Player Welfare Regulations